News / Analysis

 Once again, continuing jobless claims contracted by a pleasing 1.1mn claims to 10.02mn but the initial figure increased to 898K.

-Michigan U published a 1 point increase to 81.2 in October’s preliminary consumer sentiment while industrial production contracted by 0.6% in September and business inventories increased by 0.1% – better than the 0.4% expected.
+Michigan U published a 1 The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p... increase to 81.2 in October’s preliminary consumer sentiment while industrial production contracted by 0.6% in September and business inventories increased by 0.1% – better than the 0.4% expected.

-House Speaker Pelosi told the Wall Street Journal Sunday that if a deal is not reached by Tuesday, there would not be a COVID relief bill before presidential elections.
-Atlanta Fed head Bostic on Sunday warned against the nation’s uneven recovery, saying he did not see inflation as a threat.
+House Speaker Pelosi told the A street in Lower Manhattan that runs along the original route of the wall surrounding historical Ne...
+Journal Sunday that if a deal is not reached by Tuesday, there would not be a COVID relief bill before presidential elections.
+Atlanta Fed head Bostic on Sunday warned against the nation’s uneven recovery, saying he did not see The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... as a threat.

 Oil over the weekend slipped into a side trend after Baker Hughes reported a 12-rig increase in active US oil drills.
 Meanwhile, Russian President Putin and Said Crown Prince bin Salman agreed to continue OPEC+ coordination.